 Full time students are expected to complete the course within a calendar year, whereas students doing the course in part-time mode are normally expected to complete it over a two-year period.
 The above means that full time students cover the taught part of the course over the two semesters of an academic year and that they work on their project during the summer months of the same year.
-Part time students cover the taught part of the course over four semesters (two years) and that they are expected to work on their project during the summer months their second (last) year of their studies.
+Part time students cover the taught part of the course (two years) and that they are expected to work on their project during the summer months their students.